The Suffolk coastline is perfect for old fashioned family fun, from dabbling in rock pools to trying your hand at a spot of crabbing!

 Pools closest to the sea edge are the better ones for discovering marine animals, then work your way inland as the tide comes in (You can usually buy a local tide times table from a shop near the beach).
 When the weather is dry and calm the surface of the rock pool will be still, making it easier to see into the waters beneath.

-So, what creatures can you expect to see?
+So, what creatures can you expect to see in Suffolk's waters?

 Directly below the water’s surface you might discover small fish such as gobys, butterfish or blennys.
 Delve in a little deeper to find some fascinating crustaceans in the form of the shore crab, hermit crab and common prawn.
 Star fish tend to lurk at the very bottom of the pool – you might need to turn over stones and seaweed to find them!